 In the Southern Hemisphere, it’s opposite.
 Dawn comes early, and dusk comes late.
 The sun is high.
 It’s your shortest noontime shadow of the year.

 Why doesn’t the earliest sunset come on the shortest day?
 The December solstice marks the shortest day of the year in the Northern Hemisphere and longest day in the Southern Hemisphere.
 But the earliest sunset – or earliest sunrise if you’re south of the equator – happens before the December solstice.
 Many people notice this, and ask about it.

 The key to understanding the earliest sunset is not to focus on the time of sunset or sunrise.
 The key is to focus on what is called true solar noon, the time of day that the sun reaches its highest point in its journey across your sky.

 It’s this discrepancy between clock time and sun time that causes the Northern Hemisphere’s earliest sunset and the Southern Hemisphere’s earliest sunrise to precede the December solstice.

 The discrepancy occurs primarily because of the tilt of the Earth’s axis.
 A secondary but another contributing factor to this discrepancy between clock noon and sun noon comes from the Earth’s elliptical – oblong – orbit around the sun.
 The Earth’s orbit is not a perfect circle, and when we’re closest to the sun, our world moves fastest in orbit.
 Our closest point to the sun – or perihelion – comes in early January.
-So we are moving fastest in orbit around now, slightly faster than our average speed of about 30 kilometers (18.5 miles) per second.
+So we are moving fastest in orbit around now, slightly faster than our average speed of about 18.5 miles per second (30 kilometers per second).
 The discrepancy between sun time and clock time is greater around the December solstice than the June solstice because we’re nearer the sun at this time of year.